MusheghKh/ForSparkers/README.md

 Health check endpoint(Get method)
 > localhost:8080/actuator/health

-Get first 10 partners enpoint(Get method)
+Get first 10 partners endpoint(Get method)
 > localhost:8080/api/partner

-You can also use query parameteters like this, for desired partners count and page(Get method)
+You can also use query parameters like this, for desired partners count and page(Get method)
 > localhost:8080/api/partner?from=1&size=7

-Get partner by id(Get method)
+Get partner by id endpoint(Get method)
 > localhost:8080/api/partner/{id}

-Add new partner(Post method)
+Add new partner endpoint(Post method)
 > localhost:8080/api/partner

 With Request body like this